jpetrie/fetch-dependency/README.md

 - `ROOT <path>` The root storage directory for the dependency.
 If not specified, the value of the global `FETCH_DEPENDENCY_DEFAULT_ROOT` will be used.
 If `FETCH_DEPENDENCY_DEFAULT_ROOT` is not defined, the value "External" will be used.
 In all cases, if the root is a relative path, it will be interpreted as relative to `CMAKE_BINARY_DIR`.
+  This parameter is ignored when the `LOCAL_SOURCE` option is used.

 - `PACKAGE_NAME <package>` Pass `<package>` to `find_package()` internally when locating the built dependency's targets.
 If not specified, the value of `<name>` will be used.